Fourth of July celebration: Four college football players set to create fireworks in 2018

 Who are the top four explosive players in college football heading into 2018?

 1. Arizona QB Khalil Tate: Tate exploded on the college football scene in 2017 midway through the season, rushing for an FBS single-game quarterback record of 327 yards on just 14 carries after replacing injured starter Brandon Dawkins on Oct.
 7. He went on to finish seventh in the nation in rushing yards per game with 128.27 yards per game.
 He isn't just a runner, though.
 He completed 62 percent of his passes, threw 14 touchdowns and averaged 8.9 yards per attempt.
 That was all in a pinch and on the fly with former coach Rich Rodriguez making sure that his new superstar was comfortable with the evolving offense.
-During Arizona's the bowl game, Tate looked like a complete quarterback, throwing for 302 yards and five touchdowns in a win over Purdue.
+During Arizona's bowl game, Tate looked like a complete quarterback, throwing for 302 yards and five touchdowns against Purdue.
 Under new coach Kevin Sumlin, Tate should be even more dangerous in 2018.
 Sumlin has had success with dual-threat quarterbacks in the past (see: Johnny Manziel), knows what Tate has already excelled at and will build a Wildcat offense that accentuates Tate's explosiveness.

 2. Houston DL Ed Oliver: When you think of explosive football players, typically they play on the offensive side of the ball.
 They could be receivers who double as kick returners, running backs who hit home runs in space or dual-threat quarterbacks who could become Heisman Trophy contenders at any moment.
 Oliver bucks the trend.
 The stud Cougar defensive tackle had 16.5 tackles for loss, 5.5 sacks, two forced fumbles, one blocked kick and scored one rushing touchdown as a sophomore in 2017.
 But one look at a Houston game and you'll know that, not only is he explosive in the middle of the defensive line, he's a player who every offensive coordinator only schemes against and fears.
 That's the definition of an explosive player -- a player who not only jumps out while watching film, but is a threat to flip a game upside down at any given time.
 He's this year's version of former South Carolina defensive end Jadeveon Clowney.
 Ask former Michigan running back Vincent Smith how explosive he was.
 Yes, it's unorthodox to call a defensive tackle explosive, but Oliver is an unorthodox talent.